 The camps offer accommodations, a restaurant and kiosk, a swimming pool, a petrol station and a waterhole.
 If you choose to camp with your tent, you’ll find a covered field kitchen, showers and bathrooms.
-The office of all camps arranges morning/afternoon/night game drive (3 hours N$ 550 p.p. – about 40 USD).
+The Camps’ office arrange morning/afternoon/night game drive (3 hours N$ 550 p.p. – about 40 USD).

 Okaukuejo rest camp – This camp is located along the western edge of Etosha Pan in the southern part of Etosha National Park.
 Situated only 17 km’s from the Anderson Gate, Okaukuejo is the first camp you will reach when travelling on the main north-south road between Windhoek and Etosha.
 Here, you find one of the best waterholes in Africa.